The Royal and Russian Navies: Cooperation, Competition and Confrontation - Paperback

 Author Biography

-Mr Robert Avery OBE, Principal Burnham Lecturer, Defence Centre for Languages & Culture
+Robert Avery is a retired Principal Burnham Lecturer, Defence Centre for Languages & Culture, Defence Academy of the UK